Indonesia's defense minister, accused of abuses under dictatorship, is declared election winner

 Subianto said he will respect those who made different choices in the vote.

-Nearly 5,000 police officers were on alert in Jakarta, the capital, anticipating protests from the losing candidates’ supporters.
-The election commission’s headquarters were barricaded with razor wire.
+Subianto has received congratulatory messages from other Southeast Asian nations as well as the Chinese, Russian, French, Dutch and British governments, who all expressed their wishes to work with his new government.

+“We look forward to partnering closely with President-elect Subianto and his Administration when they take office in October,” U.S. State Secretary Antony J. Blinken said after his victory was confirmed.

 About 300 demonstrators held banners and signs criticizing outgoing President Joko Widodo for supporting Subianto and alleging widespread fraud.
-They burned rubbish near the election commission's compound, along with photos of the president.
+They burned photos of the president with trash near the election commission's compound.

-In Indonesia, election challenges can be registered with the Constitutional Court during the three days following the announcement of official results.
-Baswedan and Pranowo have refused to concede and said they plan to file challenges.
+The second- and third-place finishers have refused to concede.
+On Thursday morning, Baswedan's lawyers filed a challenge to the results in the Constitutional Court.
+Pranowo also plans a court challenge.

 “We do not want to let these various deviations from democracy pass without historical records and set a bad precedent for future election organizers,” Baswedan said after final results were announced.